cs4s/sm-2017/glossary/index.md

 There are many examples of **branching** in real life.
 For example, say that you are hosting a barbecue and a friend has offered to buy the bread from the supermarket.
 You have heard that there has been a shortage of loaves of bread in the local area and so you give them the following instructions:

 - If there are loaves of bread at the supermarket, buy a loaf of bread
-- If there's no loaves of bread left at the supermarket, buy 3 packs of breadrolls instead This example is **branching** because, depending on the condition (the availability of loaves of bread), different instructions are to be followed.
+- If there's no loaves of bread left at the supermarket, buy 3 packs of breadrolls instead

+This example is **branching** because, depending on the condition (the availability of loaves of bread), different instructions are to be followed.

 ### <u>Coding</u>

 In this workshop, we have defined **Coding** as: the act of writing instructions for a computer to follow, in some programming language (for example: Scratch).
 It's important to note that, if we think about **Coding** in terms of the definition above, that we need a combination of **Coding** and **Computational Thinking** to be able to instruct a computer to solve a problem.
-Generally, *programming* and **Coding** are interchangeable terms - they both refer to the act of writing Code.
+Generally, *programming* and **Coding** are interchangeable terms - they usually both refer to the act of writing Code.

 ### <u>Command</u>

 A **Command** is an instruction which we can give the computer to follow.
 The computer will follow the **Command** exactly as we tell it to.

-For example, we may have a robot which we can Code to navigate a maze.
+For example, we may have a robot which we can *Code* to navigate a maze.
 A couple of the commands we could use to navigate the robot could be *move forward for 1 metre* and *turn right*.

 ### <u>Computational Thinking</u>